Use Cases > Handle Frustrated Callers

 What we check.

-• It doesn't repeat the same script after the caller said the script isn't working.
+• Doesn't repeat the same script after the caller said the script isn't working.

-• It picks up the pace when callers signal urgency.
+• Picks up the pace when callers signal urgency.

-• It offers escalation before the caller has to demand it.
+• Offers escalation before the caller has to demand it.

-• It recognizes shifts from anger to vulnerability and adapts.
+• Recognizes shifts from anger to vulnerability and adapts.

-• It stays steady under verbal abuse without becoming submissive.
+• Stays steady under verbal abuse without becoming submissive.

-We test six distinct frustration patterns: impatient, demanding, angry, repeat callers, interrupters, and verbal abusers.
-Each one fails the agent in a different way.
+Frustration is the canonical adversarial test.
+Caller intent is legitimate, but the delivery is hard.
+We run six distinct adversarial patterns: impatient, demanding, angry, repeat callers, interrupters, and verbal abusers.
+Each fails the agent in a different way.

 How it works.